abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 ### Qt Logging
-Easylogging++ has complete logging support for Qt core library.
-In order to activate it, first of all make sure you are using Qt.
-When using Qt, you will automatically have macro `QT_CORE_LIB` (which is defined by library core).
+Easylogging++ has complete logging support for Qt core library. define `_ELPP_QT_LOGGING` macro.

-Now if you want to activate logging your Qt classes and containers, define `_ELPP_QT_LOGGING` macro.
 This will include all the headers supported Qt logging.
 Once you did that, you should be good to go.

 Following Qt classes and containers are supported by Easylogging++ v9.0+